dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 ::: moniker-end

-First, we register the NSwag middlewares to generate the Swagger specification for the implemented Web API and serve the Swagger UI to browse and test the API.
-To use the [NSwag](https://github.com/RSuter/NSwag) ASP.NET Core middlewares you have to install the [NSwag.AspNetCore](https://www.nuget.org/packages/NSwag.AspNetCore/) NuGet package: This package contains the middlewares to generate and serve the Swagger specification, Swagger UI (v2 and v3) and [ReDoc UI](https://github.com/Rebilly/ReDoc).
+Register the NSwag middlewares to:

+* Generate the Swagger specification for the implemented web API.
+* Serve the Swagger UI to browse and test the web API.

+To use the [NSwag](https://github.com/RSuter/NSwag) ASP.NET Core middlewares, install the [NSwag.AspNetCore](https://www.nuget.org/packages/NSwag.AspNetCore/) NuGet package.
+This package contains the middlewares to generate and serve the Swagger specification, Swagger UI (v2 and v3), and [ReDoc UI](https://github.com/Rebilly/ReDoc).

-Additionally, it is highly recommended to make use of NSwag's code generation capabilities.
+Additionally, it's highly recommended to make use of NSwag's code generation capabilities.
 Choose one of the following options to use the code generation capabilities:

 * Use [NSwagStudio](https://github.com/NSwag/NSwag/wiki/NSwagStudio), a Windows desktop app for generating client code in C# and TypeScript for your API.
 * Use the [NSwag.CodeGeneration.CSharp](https://www.nuget.org/packages/NSwag.CodeGeneration.CSharp/) or [NSwag.CodeGeneration.TypeScript](https://www.nuget.org/packages/NSwag.CodeGeneration.TypeScript/) NuGet packages to do code generation inside your project.